Hurricane Raymond (2013): Preparations and impact

 Due to the threat of Raymond, an "orange" alert was issues for portions of Guerrero and Michoacan and a "yellow" alert was issued for much of Colima and Jalisco.
 The port of Costa Grande was closed for all small craft and sporting activities.
 The port of Manzanillo was ordered to be closed on October 21.
 An emergency declaration was issued for 9 municipalities in Guerrero by its Governor Angel Aguirre Rivero, while residents in 81 municipalities in proximity to the hurricane were asked to evacuate flood-prone areas.
 Around 25 shelters were opened; officials evacuated over 400 people those shelters, including 100 near Acapulco.
 Around 3,000 military members were transported prior to the arrival of the system.
 Schools and classes in most coastal communities west of Acapulco, including Zihuatanejo.
 In Guerrero alone, classes were suspended in 10 municipalities and throughout Michocan, classes were suspended as well.

 A peak rainfall total of 7.63 in was recorded near Acapulco within a two-day period.
 On October 21, the outer rainbands of Hurricane Raymond brought heavy rains to the Mexican coast, resulting in minor flooding.
 A total of 21 homes were flooded, resulting in the evacuation of five persons.
 Three trees fell down and two walls collapsed.
 Moreover, 585 people were rendered as homeless.
 Some streets in Acapulco were closed.
 Due to Raymond, a state of emergency was declared for 10 municipalities in Guerrero.
+However, the damage from Raymond was minor in comparison to Hurricane Manuel.